 The Punishment for Drunk Driving

-IPC Section 185, Motor Vehicles Act, 1988 (drink and drive fine)
+IPC Section 185, Motor Vehicles Act, 1988 (drink and drive section) Fine

 A drinking and driving case is considered if a person is found driving a vehicle with 30mg per 100ml of blood in the body, tested by a breath analyser, or is under the influence of a drug and is incapable of exercising proper control over the vehicle.
 The first offence is charged with a fine of two thousand rupees, imprisonment of up to six months, or both.

 If the subsequent offence is committed within the next three years, the subsequent offences are charged with a fine of rupees three thousand, imprisonment of up to two years, or both.
-These are the norms exercised per Section 185 of the Motor Vehicles Act, 1988.
+These are the norms exercised per Drunk and Drive Section 185 of the Motor Vehicles Act, 1988.
 Hence, one must follow the rules and keep one’s record proper and precise.

 The Motor Vehicle (Amendment) Bill, 2016

 The approval for the Motor Vehicle (Amendment) Bill, 2016, was recently received from the Union Cabinet chaired by Prime Minister Shri.
 Narendra Modi.
 This bill aims to improve road safety standards and increase the number of fines and penalties for drunk driving cases.
-Per the Motor Vehicle (Amendment) Bill, 2016, the penalty for drunk driving has been increased from two thousand rupees to ten thousand rupees.
+Per the Motor Vehicle (Amendment) Bill, 2016, the penalty for drunk driving has been increased from TWO thousand rupees to TEN thousand rupees.

 The fine is considerable, so one must avoid drinking and driving rather than paying such huge fines and disturbing one’s social image.
 Also, one must spread awareness about traffic laws to one’s friends and family members.

-How Can One Avoid Drinking and Driving
+How Can One Avoid Drink and Drive

 The cases of drinking and driving must be reduced in India.
 Hence, every individual must collectively try to reduce the number of such offences.
 For example, if an individual is attending a party where there is the involvement of alcohol, then one must appoint a driver who can drive home safely.
 Also, if someone is hosting the party, the host can plan for the people to get home safely.

 One must try to plan activities or parties which are alcohol-free and try to engage in other exciting activities.
 These small steps will help in avoiding drinking and driving cases very effectively.
 Also, as a responsible citizen of the nation, one must never drive while intoxicated and plan to go home safely with the help of a driver or a friend.
-Hence, one must never drink and drive fine and reach home sound and safe.
+Hence, one must never drink and drive and reach home sound and safe.

 Drinking and driving is a severe offence and can result in severe road accidents and property losses.
 Hence, one must avoid getting involved in such cases, which can result in one’s death and severe health injuries.
 For this purpose, one must avoid drunk driving and spread awareness to one’s friends and family.
 The fines and penalties are also high, which can result in losing one’s hard-earned money in paying a fine.